-I would also suggest you build the table in the room you plan on using it, this again helps from having to move the entirely built table after you assemble it.
+I would also suggest you build the table in the room you plan on using it, this again helps from having to move the completely built table after you assemble it.

 Both models come equipped with EZ-Stretch traction handles.
 These handles allow for a deeper stretch at a lower inversion angle and are great, for beginners.

-Both the Fitspine X3 and LX 9 come with a full 5-year warranty.
+Both the FitSpine X3 and LX 9 come with Teeter’s full 5-year warranty.

 Available on the LX9, these extra-long handles will help you up from inversion if you need it.
 The handles can also be useful to hold onto if you want additional stretching and decompression options.
 These can be really helpful when you are becoming more familiar with inversion.

 The LX9 comes with this added feature.
 It’s great for holding your water bottle, cell phone, or accessories like the acupressure nodes, while you invert.

 One more feature that is available on the LX9 only is the boarding platform.
 This provides a non-slip surface that is easier for getting on and off the inversion table.